sanjayperam04/AI-CIA/readme.md

-Here's a sample README file for your 12 algorithms.
-You can customize it as needed for your project:

----

 # Algorithm Implementations

 This repository contains implementations of various algorithms commonly used in search and optimization problems.
 Each algorithm is described below, along with its purpose and key characteristics.